juanpablocarrillohortua/fraud-detection/README.md

 ## Project description

-A small project designed to practice the use of algorithms, such as XGBoost, for handling unbalanced samples.
+A small project designed to show the use of algorithms, such as XGBoost, for handling unbalanced samples.
 The model utilizes a Credit Card transaction dataset sourced from Kaggle.

 ---
 ## Author